damarpd/research-progress/README.md

-# Progress
+# PhD research

 ## Overview
-This research focuses on exploring social force model developed by Dirk Helbing and Peter Molnar.
+This study focuses on exploring metro passenger on board and off board (? dynamics.
+This study will examine on *social force model* developed by Dirk Helbing and Peter Molnar.
 This research will explore towards passenger behaviour within the recent phenomena on rail transit system services.

 ## Future Output
 1. Paper 1: ...